 Collections management functionality to streamline operations.

-Robust analytics provides insights into customer behaviour and risks.
+Robust analytics provides insights into customer behavior and risks.

 Self-service capabilities, so that customers can self-cure their balances.

-Legal recovery features that simplify the entire litigation process.
+Legal recovery features simplify the entire litigation process.